Advice and resources : Request for Help process guidance for professionals

 Supporting the child or young person straight away

-The most important thing is to put support in place straight away – this can happen without diagnosis, assessment or referral.
+The most important thing is to put support in place straight away – this can happen without diagnosis, assessment, or referral.

-Begin by putting in place a support plan, and advise families what support they can access straight away.
-As part of the support plan, think about the child or young person’s needs at home as well as a school.
-Remember that the child may present very differently: for some children and young people their distress may only really be apparent at home.
+Remember that the child may present very differently.
+For some children and young people, their distress may only really be apparent at home.
 Some changes in school could make life much less stressful for the young person.
-For some children and young people this support plan may be sufficient to address the concerns.
+For some children and young people, this support plan may be enough to address the concerns.

 What help is available now?